-First dates can and should be exciting – but, naturally, they can also be a source of anxiety.
-A lot of the time, these feelings come from worries about getting tongue-tied or not knowing what to talk about.
+First dates can and should be exciting – but naturally, they can also be a source of anxiety.
+A lot of the time, these feelings come from worries about getting tongue-tied, not knowing what to talk about, or having to fill awkward silences.

-But we can all find it difficult to think of things to say at times, and your date may well experience this too.
-Plus, who knows, you might even bond over those clumsy, socially awkward moments – as they’re just a reminder that you’re both human.
+But we can all find it difficult to think of things to say at times, and your date may well be experiencing these worries too.
+Plus, who knows, you might even bond over those clumsy, slightly uncomfortable moments – they’re just a reminder that you’ve not met before and are giving each other a chance.

 To help, we’ve put together a list of eight things to talk about on a first date.